Path-Consistency with Prefix Enhancement for Efficient Inference in LLMs

 \section{Conclusion}

-This paper proposes path-consistency, which achieves internal optimization of self-consistency.
-This technique extracts information from early branches in the form of "prefixes", guiding the generation of subsequent branches more efficiently and accurately.
-The success of our technique across a broad range of tasks, including arithmetic, symbolic, and commonsense reasoning, as well as code generation, demonstrates its robustness in various application areas.
-Additionally, path-consistency is a model-agnostic, lightweight method that requires minimal additional computational resources.
-It is well-suited for practical deployment and seamlessly integrates with other optimization techniques.
+This paper proposes path-consistency, which achieves internal optimization of self-consistency, extracting information from early branches in the form of ``prefixes'', guiding the generation of subsequent branches more efficiently.
+The effectiveness of path-consistency across a broad range of tasks, including arithmetic, commonsense, and symbolic reasoning, demonstrates its robustness in various application areas.
+Additionally, path-consistency is a lightweight, model-agnostic method that requires minimal additional computational resources and scales effectively to larger models.